Kabera192/VolunteersManagementSystem/README.md

 ## Introduction

 The volunteers management system was made as part of a class project to learn and experience using Java, SWING GUI Frames, Hibernate and Remote Method Invocation(RMI).
 The project is a platform for an Organization to create opportunities for people to volunteer in and track these opportunities.
-Someone interested in an opportunity can also apply for the opportunity.
+Someone interested in an opportunity can also apply for an opportunity.

 ## Technologies
 * Java jdk 8